tristancabel/tristancabel.github.io/_posts/2016-05-21-machine_learning.md

 Then here is some usefull methods to train your algorithm:

 ### bootstrap
+boostrap is:

+ - Given a dataset of size N
+ - Draw N samples *with replacement* to create a new dataset
+ - Repeat ~1000 times
+ - compute ~1000 sample statistics and interpret these as repeated experiments

+But keep in mind that:

+ - bootstrap may underesstimate the confidence interval for small samples
+ - bootstrap cannot be used to estimate the min or max of a population
+ - samples need to be independant

 ### bagging
 bagging consist of training a lot of weak models and use them together to get a strong model.